flimflam-austin/hugo-cms-test/site/content/quick_reads/20180826-18-08-26-mccain-brain-cancer-glioblastoma/index.md

       # GLIOBLASTOMA

-      Sen. John McCain fell victim to one of the most **common**A and **deadliest**A of malignant primary brainA tumors.
+      Sen. John McCain fell victim to one of the most common and deadliest of malignant primary brain tumors.

       What is it?
-    citation: What is it?
     _key: card-1-c2e74a5e-35e2-4dea-b6e8-435aa4d95c60
   - order: 1
     body: >-